Post-Acute & Long COVID Clinic

 • Reduced exercise tolerance

-What is the St Vincent’s Long COVID Clinic?
+Overview of the St Vincent’s Long COVID Clinic

 The St Vincent's Long COVID clinic is a multi-disciplinary specialist medical and allied health outpatient service to diagnose and manage symptoms of Long COVID in adult patients over the age of 16 years and living in Sydney.